Murielle Steven Walsh_Wide.jpg

 In 2023, Murielle obtained an order granting class certification in the case, which is one of the first plaintiffs’ wins in the post-Goldman era, defeating defendants’ arguments that the alleged corrective disclosures were not a sufficient match to the alleged misrepresentations.

-Murielle is actively involved in various legal and advocacy organizations.
+Murielle is actively involved in legal and advocacy organizations.
 She has served on the Board of Trustees for the non-profit organization Court Appointed Special Advocates for Children (CASA) of Monmouth County for 10 years.
-She is also a former member of the Honorary Steering Committee of Equal Rights Advocates (ERA), which focuses on specific issues that women face in the legal profession.
+She is also a former member of the Honorary Steering Committee of Equal Rights Advocates (ERA), which focuses on issues that women face in the legal profession.

 For two consecutive years, Murielle was a member of the Securities Litigation Editorial Board for Law 360.
-She has also served as a Solicitor for the Legal Aid Associates Campaign and engaged in political asylum work with the Association of the Bar of the City of New York.
+She served as a Solicitor for the Legal Aid Associates Campaign and engaged in political asylum work with the Association of the Bar of the City of New York. “[Murielle] has a litigation practice that addresses itself directly at the toughest cases aimed at righting some of the most complicated and harmful wrongs,” said Jane Southern, founder of the Southern Group, who worked with Murielle on Livent.

 Murielle graduated cum laude from New York Law School in 1996, where she was the recipient of the Irving Mariash Scholarship.
 During law school, Murielle interned with the Kings County District Attorney and worked within the mergers and acquisitions group of Sullivan & Cromwell.